-De-risking Investments on Renewable Energy, Energy Efficiency and Fossil Fuel Phasedown (SO-2)
+• De-risking Renewable Energy and Energy Efficiency Investments (SO-2)

 ETP bridges the gap between renewable energy and energy efficiency projects and financial institutions.
 We work to de-risk projects and make them more attractive for investment, aimed at unlocking large-scale funding from both national and international sources.